 I wanted to honor their heritage so I made the little casket out of pure cotton rope then covered it in the traditional cloth made and worn by Montagnards.

 This story speaks to me about the beginning and the end of life.
 Sometimes endings come right in the middle of life, and sometimes right at the beginning.
-Life and death are so mixed, it’s part of what makes it precious and imperative.
+Life and death are so mixed, it’s part of what makes our earthly existence precious.